How to Change Your Name After Marriage

 But, first, three vital notes…

-If you have a passport, forfeit it with your completed form.
+If you have a passport, return it with your completed form.
 You'll get your old passport back by mail, albeit voided with a hole punched through or stamped "cancelled" inside.

-For all filings, attach a certified copy of your marriage certificate as proof of name change, requisite payments, and a recent 2-by-2-inch color headshot.
+For all filings, attach a certified copy of your marriage certificate as proof of your name change, the required fees, and a recent 2-by-2-inch color headshot.

 Now, onto the forms…